bhky/rgcnn/README.md

+# Introduction

-# Region-Guided Convolutional Neural Network (RG-CNN)
+We are proposing the Region-Guided Convolutional Neural Network (RG-CNN).

 (WIP)